 - Department of Journalism, Donald P. Bellisario College of Communications, Penn State

 The project grew exponentially under the supervision of Dr. Alan Jalowitz, Literary Map Editor and Instructor in Penn State’s Department of English, who authored numerous biographies and involved hundreds of students with the project between 2005 and 2012.
 Dr. Jalowitz also initiated the Feature Articles series, highlighting Pennsylvania businesses, events, and sites.
 In addition, he engaged students at Lock Haven University and West Chester University in writing biographies for us.
+We also acknowledge Marianne Black, a 2019-2020 Bednar intern who meticulously worked to refine and clean the Maps' geospatial data and redesign the chronological maps into the user-friendly series that exists today.
 The project has also benefited from collaborations with colleagues involved in other PACFTB initiatives, particularly the Baker’s Dozen, the Lee Bennett Hopkins Poetry Award, the Lynd Ward Graphic Novel Prize, and the Public Poetry Project, which recognize authors in Pennsylvania and around the world.

 We are immensely grateful to all faculty, staff, students, volunteers, and other contributors!
 Thank you!